mugenen/GlyphControl-release/README.md

 GlyphControl | 1.3B |  LAION-Glyph-1M  | $40/26$ |  $45/30$ | $1.59/2.47$ | $33.4/36.0$
 GlyphControl| 1.3B | LAION-Glyph-10M  | $\bf{42}/\bf{28}$ |  $\bf{48}/\bf{34}$ | $\bf{1.43}/\bf{2.40}$ | $\bf{33.9}/\bf{36.2}$

 The results shown here are averaged over four word-frequency buckets.
 The results on **SimpleBench** / **CreativeBench** are presented on the left/right side of the slash, respectively.
+For all evaluated models, the global seed is set as 0 and no additional prompts are used while we take the empty string as the negative prompt for classifier-free guidance.

 ## :wrench: Installation